aspose-pdf/Aspose.PDF-Documentation/reportingservices/aspose-pdf-for-reporting-services-documentation/configure-aspose-pdf-for-reporting-services/supported-parameters/isfontembedded/_index.md

 url: /reportingservices/isfontembedded/
 ---

 {{% alert color="primary" %}}

-RS designer does not support the embedded font for text; with Aspose.Pdf for Reporting Services you can easily embed font information into your PDF document.
+RS designer does not support the embedded font for text; with Aspose.PDF for Reporting Services you can easily embed font information into your PDF document.

 {{% /alert %}}

 **Parameter Name**: IsFontEmbedded
 **Date Type**: Boolean